 For most girls in the slums of Pune, India, the idea that they could become a teacher or a public officer or a computer engineer — or that they could choose when, if and who to marry — is a huge shift in thought.
 And it’s happening right now in the one-room community center of Holt’s legacy partner BSSK.

-At a summer camp in the central India town of Pune, teens and pre-teens from a nearby slum sit cross-legged on the floor in groups of 4 or 5.
+At a summer camp in the central India town of Pune, teens and pre-teens from a nearby slum sit cross-legged on the floor in groups of four or five.
 Each group receives a question written in Marathi on a little slip of paper.
 The question is to be read aloud and discussed.

 “When do you want to marry?” is the question put to one group of girls.